-A most unusual remnant of the neighborhood’s Eastern European heritage, this is said to be the last traditional European-style bathhouse in Chicago, and one of a handful remaining anywhere in the U.S.
+A most unusual remnant of the neighborhood’s Eastern European heritage, this is said to be the last traditional European-style bathhouse in Chicago, and one of a handful remaining anywhere in the United States.

 Rubdowns by attendants wielding traditional birch branches are also available.
-Writer Nelson Algren was a known habitue, as were Chicago’s traditional power brokers, from feared mobster Sam Giancana—who bragged in the late 1950s that he had the police in Chicago “locked up tight”—to, more recently, the Rev. Jesse Jackson.
+Writer Nelson Algren was a known patrons, as were Chicago’s traditional power brokers, from feared mobster Sam Giancana—who bragged in the late 1950s that he had the police in Chicago “locked up tight”—to, more recently, the Reverend Jesse Jackson.

 Update: The Division Street Russian and Turkish Baths closed in 2010.

 Update: The space reopened in 2011 as Red Square.

 Update as of October 2022: The baths hve rebranded as Chicago Bath House.